 Well, your kids probably don't play like that.
 Outdoor summer games today take some specialized equipment.

 Americans spend an estimated $2.9 billion a year on outdoor and sports toys, according to The NPD Group, making outside toys the biggest category in the $22 billion toy industry behind only infant/preschool items.

-Charlotte Reznick, an educational psychologist at UCLA, says that's something to celebrate.
+Charlotte Reznick, former UCLA Associate Clinical Professor of Psychology, says that's something to celebrate.

 "Anything we can do to get kids and families outdoors would be great," she said.
 "My patients' parents tell me they can't get their kids out.
 They're bored, glued to their GameBoys, their video games.
 But if they have really fun outdoor play equipment, that might be tantalizing.